How the Inexperienced Can Enjoy Fishing

 My four brothers, Woody, who is now deceased, as well as Eddie, Wardell, and Wendell, always enjoyed fishing, from their youth up to the present time.
 Unfortunately, we missed all those years of fishing with our oldest brother, Woody.
 Paulette and I would beg for the fish my brothers caught.
 They would often explain, that we need to learn how to fish.
 We always knew they were right.
 Decades later, we finally decided to pursue our fishing dreams.
 During the summer, one-day last year, my brother Eddie, introduced us to Captain Tyrone and Randy.
 They were so patient and helpful.
 This allowed us to feel at ease.
 Now, my sister and I not only have a genuine love for fishing but we try to take this sport seriously.

 Tyrone has more than thirty years in the #fishing industry.
 He has been captain of his boat for more than fifteen years.
 Captain Tyrone indicated that he started crabbing around the age of fifteen.
 At eighteen years of age, he also worked on his father's boat.
 He explained how his love grew from that point on.
 Tyrone then decided to get his license and become #captain of his own boat.
 The pure twinkle in his eyes demonstrated a tremendous love for what he does.
 Tyrone eventually wants to buy a fiberglass boat that is about fifty feet which would carry forty people.
 His present boat is referred to as Sharlamar.
-It has the capacity of about fifteen people.
+It has a capacity of about fifteen people.